Ramsoni18/RecipeManager/README.md

 How to Execute the Project:-
-1. Go to Root folder of project at terminal
+1. Go to Root folder "RecipeManager" of project at terminal
 2. Execute command for installation of project ./mvnw clean install
 3. Execute command for running the project ./mvnw spring-boot:run